TayfunCesur/RecordPhoneCalls/README.md

 <img src="http://i.hizliresim.com/7MWgJm.png"/>
 </p>

-###How it works
+##How it works

 This app has some steps to make.
-I'll write this below with like I made.
+I'll write this below like I made.

 ## Step 1 : Shared Preferences

 I used shared preferences to save user's choice.
-This choices may be Listen / Not Listen so Phone Listener service will work with respect to this choice/users choice.The method getState, checks users choice via shared preferences below.
+This choices may be Listen / Not Listen so Phone Listener service will work with respect to this choice.The method getState(), checks users choice via shared preferences below.

     private void getState()
     {